-- All internal assessment tasks must be internally moderated regardless of the source. - This must occur before work is returned to students. - A one-month turnaround is required from the time the assessment is sat to marking, moderation and return to the students. - All internally assessed student moderated work must be kept in a locked cupboard - Sancta Maria College Staff are expected to initiate and maintain subject association memberships and actively participate in subject cluster groups. - Sancta Maria College staff are expected to actively participate in internal and externally offered Professional development. - All assessment material for each internally assessed standard activity outlines, schedules, review notes, moderation notes, and bench mark exemplars etc. - will be held centrally in the department and stored by the department in an approved manner.
+- Every internal standard offered to students must complete the SMC moderation process and be internally moderated regardless of the source. - This must occur before work is returned to students. - A one-month turnaround is required from the time the assessment is sat to marking, moderation and return to the students. - All internally assessed student moderated work must be kept in a locked cupboard - Sancta Maria College Staff are expected to initiate and maintain subject association memberships and actively participate in subject cluster groups. - Sancta Maria College staff are expected to actively participate in internal and externally offered Professional development. - All assessment material for each internally assessed standard activity outlines, schedules, review notes, moderation notes, and bench-mark exemplars etc. will be held centrally in the department and stored by the department in an approved manner.